alexdummer/alex-goes-usa-diary/index.md

 This is a personal diary documenting my experiences and adventures during my 1-year research stay in Boulder, Colorado.
 Here you'll find daily entries about my academic work and discoveries, physical activities and sports in the Rockies, explorations, cultural experiences, and daily adventures.

+## Statistics

+Want to see some data about my Boulder adventure?
+Check out the [statistics page](/alex-goes-usa-diary/stats/) for activity tracking and visualizations.

 ## Recent Entries

 {% assign recent_entries = site.diary | reverse %}